Coronavirus: Gardaí in 200 rented cars set for community outreach

 Contingency vehicles to be used to assist vulnerable and isolated people during crisis

-Garda patrol cars with new livery being delivered to Garda HQ.
+Garda patrol cars with the new livery.
 Photograph: Alan Betson/The Irish Times

 An Garda Síochána has pledged to use more than 200 vehicles it is renting to assist vulnerable and isolated members of the public with vital tasks, such as collecting prescription drugs or bringing them to medical appointments.